jsteinshouer/jsteinshouer.github.io/_posts/2016-05-01-welcome-to-my-blog.md

 date:   2016-06-14 22:34:01
 categories: [tools]
 ---
 I decided to try out using [Jekyll][jekyll] to build a personal blog.
 It is a static site generator and also the engine behind [Github Pages][gh-pages].
 This is appealing since I can host my site there for free.
-This first posts focuses on setting up my development environment to get started with Jekyll.
+This first post focuses on setting up my development environment to get started with Jekyll.

 First, I found a Jekyll theme that I liked.
 I used [Daktilo](https://github.com/kronik3r/daktilo) and copied it to my project folder.

 As of this writing Jekyll is not officially supported on Windows.
 Since I was working in Windows I decided to use [Vagrant][vagrant] to setup my development environment as a virtual machine.
 Vagrant is a tool that helps automate the creation of development environments using virtual machines.
 With vagrant I can do my Jekyll development on a linux virtual machine.
 I already had [Vagrant][vagrant] and [Virtual Box][vbox] installed on my windows machine.

-virtual machine with [Jekyll][jekyll] and all of its [dependencies][jekyll-install].

 I found [this Github repository](https://github.com/jsturtevant/jekyll-vagrant) with a Vagrant config and Linux shell script to install Jekyll and all of its [dependencies][jekyll-install].
 I downloaded repo and copied the `Vagrantfile` and `boostrap.sh` files to my project directory.